About Liza Kindred

 -

 While many ancient teachings are full of wisdom, they also come from eras of rampant racism, sexism, and classism.
+I take care to listen closely to the wisdom in the teachings, while rejecting the systems of hierarchy they might have been taught in.
+This is nuanced work.

 Why I Focus on the Practical

 In my own life, I discovered that the most profound shifts happened not when I was trying to escape my life, but when I found ways to transform within it.
 The practical approach I teach isn't about spiritual bypassing or toxic positivity—it's about developing real tools that work in real life.
+And, when you are at the threshold of big change, I am here to help you walk through doorways, supported and confident.

 What Makes My Approach Different